Relevant Information of the DAkkS

 Appendix to the DAkkS Accreditation

-Download the current scope of services of the DAkkS-DKD laboratory here. (german)
+Download the current scope of services of the DAkkS laboratory here. (german)

 Frequently asked questions